Anton Webern: 1913–1926: Mid-period vocal works

+From 1913: Extension via song

+The posthumously grouped Three Orchestral Songs (1913–1914), two of which set Webern's own texts ("O sanftes Glühn der Berge" and "Leise Düfte"), were written for an unrealized orchestral set and echo Op.
+10 in their intensely varied textures and timbres.
+Other works from the start of his middle period include an unfinished setting of Dante's Paradiso, Canto XXXI ("In einer lichten Rose", 1914) and Op.
+13/ii ("Die Einsame", 1914).

+Webern continued sketching instrumental pieces, briefly breaking aphoristic limits in his 1914 Cello Sonata only to revert in Op.
+11 later that year.
+Influenced by Schoenberg, who (especially after the Skandalkonzert) encouraged moving past aphoristic miniatures via text-setting, Webern began setting folk, lyric, and mystical texts, often in dense textures with few pauses and strong dynamics, evoking moral clarity or nostalgic abstraction, sometimes tinged with jamais vu.

-Schoenberg "yearn[ed] for a style for large forms ... to give personal things an objective, general form."
-(Note: In Apr.
-1914, after Op.
-22/i, "Seraphita," so wrote Schoenberg to Alma Mahler.)
-Berg, Webern, and he had indulged their shared interest in Swedenborgian mysticism and Theosophy since 1906, reading Balzac's Louis Lambert and Séraphîta and Strindberg's Till Damaskus and Jacob lutte.
-Gabriel, protagonist of Schoenberg's semi-autobiographical Die Jakobsleiter (1914–1922, rev. 1944) (Note: Scholarship varied as to the genesis of Jakobsleiter.
+This turn only reinforced Webern's poetic concision, and preparing his aphoristic works for publication may have likewise reoriented him toward his own lyricism.
+Meanwhile, Berg created the large-scale opera Wozzeck (1914–1922) and Schoenberg, writing after the monodrama Erwartung (1909), said he sought a "style for large forms ... to give personal things an objective, general form."
+(Note: In April 1914, after Op.
+22/i, "Seraphita", so wrote Schoenberg to Alma Mahler.)
+Since 1906, the three had been fascinated by Swedenborgian mysticism and Theosophy, reading Balzac's Louis Lambert and Séraphîta, and Strindberg's Till Damaskus and Jacob lutte.
+In Schoenberg's semi-autobiographical Die Jakobsleiter (1914–1922, rev. 1944), (Note: Scholarship varied as to the genesis of Jakobsleiter.
 Two scholars noted work from 1914.
 Winfried Zillig finished it after Schoenberg's death.
 Schoenberg told Berg about setting Strindberg's Jacob lutte in spring 1911.
-Webern introduced Schoenberg to Balzac's Louis Lambert and Séraphîta in Mar.
-1911.) described a journey: "whether right, whether left, forwards or backwards, uphill or down – one must keep on going without asking what lies ahead or behind", (Note: "Ob rechts, ob links, vorwärts oder rückwärts, bergauf oder bergab – man hat weiterzugehen, ohne zu fragen, was vor oder hinter einem liegt.") which Webern interpreted as a conceptual metaphor for (twelve-tone) pitch space.
-Schoenberg later reflected on "how enthusiastic we were about this."
-(Note: In 1941 Schoenberg lectured: "the ... law of the unity of musical space demands an absolute and unitary perception.
+Webern introduced Schoenberg to Balzac's Louis Lambert and Séraphîta in March 1911.)
+Gabriel describes liminal souls' passage to the heavenly threshold: "whether right, whether left, forwards or backwards, uphill or down – one must keep on going without asking what lies ahead or behind".
+(Note: "Ob rechts, ob links, vorwärts oder rückwärts, bergauf oder bergab – man hat weiterzugehen, ohne zu fragen, was vor oder hinter einem liegt.")
+Webern saw this as a pitch-space metaphor, and Schoenberg recalled their joy.
+(Note: In 1941, Schoenberg lectured: "the ... law of the unity of musical space demands an absolute and unitary perception.
 In this space, as in Swedenborg's heaven (described in Balzac's Séraphîta) there is no absolute down, no right or left, forward or backward."
 Schoenberg then considered Jakobsleiter a "real twelve-tone composition" for its opening hexachordal ostinato and "Scherzo ... of all the twelve tones".)